-- The student is required to meet with his/her advisor at mid-term and at the end of each semester for academic counseling and evaluation. - The student-faculty advisor conference date(s) and available appointment time(s) will be posted on the advisor's office door. - The student is required to sign-up for an appointment with the advisor. - If the student does not schedule and attend both (mid-term and final) conference sessions, he/she will receive an Incomplete 'I' grade for the course and will not be eligible to progress in the program until the conference(s) have been scheduled and attended.
+- The student is required to meet with his/her advisor at mid-term and at the end of each semester for academic counseling and evaluation. - Faculty will contact students with the times of their scheduled appointments or ask that students sign up for appointments via email. - If the student does not schedule and attend both (mid-term and final) conference sessions, he/she will receive an Incomplete 'I' grade for the course and will not be eligible to progress in the program.